bbezuk/node-notification/README.md

 It has been tested in production with moderate usage over extensive periods of time

+Also included is ngnix configuration file, modified so it can serve as proxy for websocket protocol, note: ngnix must be built with tcp_proxy module

 TODO::

 Test multiple connections and updates